island-is/island.is/mocks/README.md

 ## Current mocks

-Currently, only a capture file for the national registry V2 is included.
+Currently, only a capture file for the accident notification form for Gervimaður Færeyjar on national registry V2 is included.

 ## What if I need to call an endpoint that isn't mocked